Mortimer333/Dito/documentation/OBSERVABLES.md

 Now clicking the button should resolve in title showing up after small moment.
 Why was there a moment of timeout before action took effect?

-To not rerender component each time variable has been changed there is a debounce queue which will resolve the action in 200ms after last change was detected.
-But if you need for the change to appear right away you need to clear queue and request render manually:
+To not rerender component each time variable was changed (for example when changing 10 variables in a row) there is a debounce queue which will resolve the action in 200ms after last change was detected.
+But if you need the change to appear right away you can to clear queue and request render manually:
 ```js
 toggleTitleNow() {
   this.$.showTitle = !this.$.showTitle;